zoho/apptics/README.md

 ## Session Tracking:

-Session tracking is out of the box, one foreground to background is considered a session.
+A session is considered when the app goes from foreground to background.

-## Event Tracking:
+## In-app Event Tracking:

-Tracking events is easy, you can group them, send custom properties and you can even time them.
-Check out the api to see what you can do.
+In-app event is tracking the post-install activities using the custom events.

 ## Screen Tracking: